Welding Technology & Fabrication Program

 Students have the opportunity to pursue either a Certificate of Applied Science (CAS), a 1-year program, or an Associate of Applied Science (AAS), a 2-year program, depending on their career goals and the time they wish to dedicate to their studies.
 Please see additional information at the bottom of this page for more information.

-Certificate of Applied Science (CAS) Graduates: Associate of Applied Science (AAS) Graduates:
+Certificate of Applied Science (CAS) Graduates

 The CAS typically focuses on foundational welding skills and prepares students for entry-level positions.
 Graduates should be able to: